rgw: copy_object doubles leading underscore on object names.

 This bug is present in both master & jewel.

-#1 Updated by Marcus Watts about 1 year ago
+#1 Updated by Marcus Watts over 1 year ago

 After tracing the code, I believe the problem is that when RGWRados::copy_obj_data()